Thursday, December 15

 Valais Blacknose Sheep Facts

 Have you ever heard of the Valais Blacknose sheep?
-Well, if you have heard of them then you know they are one of the world’s cutest sheep!!
+Well, if you have, you know they are one of the world’s cutest sheep!!
 They are very fluffy and cute.
-Valais Blacknose is a type of long haired (wool) domestic sheep that originated from Switzerland.
-Their wool is mostly white on their body with black on their face.
-Sometimes a Valais Blacknose may be born with all black wool and a little white wool here and there on their body.
+The Valais Blacknose is a type of long-haired (wool) domestic sheep native to Switzerland.
+Their wool is primarily white on their body, with black on their face.
+Sometimes, a Valais Blacknose may be born with all-black fleece and a little white wool here and there on their body.

 What is your favorite kind of sheep?

-With your parent/caretaker’s permission you may click on the link below to see some pictures about Valais Blacknose sheep: CLICK HERE
+With your parent/caretaker’s permission, you may click on the link below to see some pictures of Valais Blacknose sheep: CLICK HERE

 Facts about the Valais Blacknose sheep:

-1. The Valais Blacknose sheep’s scientific name is Ovis aries.
+1. The Valais Blacknose sheep’s scientific name is Ovis Aries.
 There are well over 100 different breeds of sheep.
-Here is a list of some of the different types of sheep:
+Here is a list of some of the distinct types of sheep:

 • Askanian Sheep